Skip to main content

 This is the big one.

-Hilton Hotel cleaners will now be equipped with an ‘electro static’ sprayer with “hospital-grade disinfectants recommended by the Centres for Disease Control and Prevention and the World Health Organization to kill all known pathogens”.
-And they will be sanitizing your room key too.
+Hilton Hotel cleaners will now be equipped with an electrostatic sprayer containing hospital-grade disinfectants recommended by the Centres for Disease Control and Prevention and the World Health Organization to kill all known pathogens.
+They will also sanitise your room key.
+Don’t get left behind with this essential ‘New Norma’!’

 Having a clean-looking and feeling holiday cottage will be essential – especially in the next 2-3 years.
 It will impact reviews and repeat bookings.
 This means considering things like: